akosimakoy/nft-preview-card-component-main/README.md

 - CSS Grid

-### What I learned

-Use this section to recap over some of your major learnings while working through this project.
-Writing these out and providing code samples of areas you want to highlight is a great way to reinforce your own knowledge.

-**Note: Delete this note and the content within this section and replace with your own learnings.**

 ### Continued development

 In the future I wanted to master the hover state, the advantages and features of it.